toddsby/acf5-beta/README.md

 * New field group functionality allows you to move a field between parents (repeater)
 * New Add-ons page uses an external JSON file to read in data (easy to add 3rd party fields)
 * Huge improvements to core functionality resulting in faster load times!
+* New archives group in page_link field selection

 Missing features in ACF5
 ------------------------